voxel51/eta/docs/modules_dev_guide.md

 - `default`: (optional parameters only) the default value that is used for the optional parameter when it is omitted from a module configuration file.
-The default value must either be (a) a valid value for the declared type of the parameter, or (b) set to `None`, which implies that the module can function without this parameter being set to a valid typed value
+The default value must either be (a) a valid value for the declared type of the parameter, or (b) set to `null`, which implies that the module can function without this parameter being set to a valid typed value